Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 that by their nature cannot be returned;

-that can spoil or age quickly;
+that can spoil or become outdated quickly;

 whose price is tied to fluctuations in the financial market over which the entrepreneur has no influence;